High Cost of Purified Collagenase

 The new understanding of the role collagenase plays in tissue dissociation leads to an obvious question, will a lower cost, high quality, enriched collagenase perform as well as higher priced, purified collagenase products?
 Khiatah and colleagues answered this question when they found that Collagenase Gold-BP Protease (Gold-BPP) enzyme mixtures were as effective as the higher priced, purified enzyme mixtures for human islet isolation (12).
 They emphasize that the Gold-BPP enzyme mixtures cost 54% and 23% of the Roche MTF and Serva NB-1 Collagenase/NB Protease products, respectively.

 A recent report by Loganathan et al. confirmed Khiatah’s results and showed that the biochemical characteristics of the Gold enzyme were comparable or superior to purified collagenase enzymes manufactured by VitaCyte, Roche, or Nordmark (13).
 Gold contained primarily intact C1 and C2 as shown by anion exchange chromatography analysis and had high specific CDAs.
 Loganathan also showed that DE Collagenase 800 (DE 800) was as effective as Gold in human islet isolation.
 DE 800 contains enriched collagenase and purified BPP.
-DE 800 has about 10-15% more protease activity that Gold-BPP enzyme mixtures used by Khiatah et al or Loganathan et al.
+DE 800 has about 10-15% more protease activity than Gold-BPP enzyme mixtures used by Khiatah et al or Loganathan et al.

 The Gold and DE 800 products are stabilized by the addition of a non-mammalian, polypeptide excipient.
 There is no proteolytic degradation of the lyophilized products at elevated temperatures as reflected by anion exchange chomatography analysis or minimal loss of CDA.
 These data support the claim that these products can be shipped at ambient temperatures.
 The excipient also improves product handling since the amount required can be weighed out immediately before use.
 The product readily dissolves and is easily sterilized by passage through a 0.22 μm filter.